Application ProcessSteps in the Network's membership application process

-Organizations interested in applying for Network membership should first reach out to Norah Scanlan, Innocence Network Operations Associate.
+Organizations interested in applying for Network membership should first reach out to Sajia Hanif, Innocence Network Coordinator.

 Organizations interested in applying for Network membership in a state or jurisdiction that already has Network coverage must contact the Network members in that state or jurisdiction to discuss how to collaborate on casework, fundraising, and policy work.
 Partnerships can take a variety of forms.
 Some Network members serve as a screening organization for other innocence organizations within their state: they receive all requests for assistance and assign cases to their partner organizations that carry out the investigation and litigation.
 Other states divide their casework geographically or by type of cases accepted.
 Some states have several organizations whose work is overseen by a larger Network member organization.